Users are responsible for the legal and ethical use of our outputs.

 Free tools have costs that don't show up on a price tag.
 I see this constantly with people who come to ChangeLyric after spending weeks trying the free route.

 Content restrictions: Every free AI music tool blocks copyrighted content.
-If you need to modify an existing copyrighted song — which is the most common use case I see — free tools simply can't do it.
+If you need to modify an existing copyrighted song, which is the most common use case I see, free tools simply can't do it.
 You'll hit a wall.

 No commercial rights: Suno and Udio's free tiers explicitly prohibit commercial use.
-If your lyric change is for any kind of business purpose — an event, a YouTube video, content creation — you're technically violating the terms of service.
+If your lyric change is for any kind of business purpose.
+An event, a YouTube video, content creation.
+You're technically violating the terms of service.

 When Free Actually Makes Sense